cedadev/jasmin-workshop/exercises/ex03_transfers.md

 1. Make a destination directory for yourself within the `workshop` group workspace
 1. Copy the the directory and its contents to the destination directory using the transfer server
 1. Check that the ownership and persmissions on your directory within the group workspace allow reading, and, if you choose, writing, by other members.
-1. Using command line tools or a script you have written, download a test file from http://speedtest.tele2.net/100MB.zip, then delete it.
+1. Using command line tools, download a test file from http://speedtest.tele2.net/100MB.zip, then delete it.

 ### Review